drforbin/decwar/utexas/readme.md

                     Vulcan                        Jackal
                     Yorktown                      Wolf

-## local project structure
+# project utexas structure

-in the root folder are four important files from the primordial tape sent from utexas to compuserve. these give a good picture of what the primordial tape and original utexas decwar2.3 were like.
+- docs, various howto and note related docs accumulating around the project
-  - decwar.ltr 'letter' from utexas concerning the distribution tape
+    - msc folder, miscellaneous useful docs collected from the internet
-  - decwar.com 'comments' around individual files
-  - decwar.imp 'important' additional comments
-  - decwar.tap 'tape' listing

-step1 is what merlyn got working on simh pdp10, _all changes commented and additions noted by DrForbin AKA Merlyn Cousins. search for (drforbin), all things yet to be fixed, search (tofix)_ here's [more info](docs/app0-foundations.md) from merlyn around that.
-  - utexas folder is migrated up to step2 and backward in time towards the primordial tape
-  - compuserve folder is fortran and macro files likely associated with compuserve, or at least not definitely shown as part of the primordial tape. they're not shown in decwar.imp and decwar.tap!
-    - compuserve/docs folder is files associated with compuserve documenting the primordial tape's arrival from utexas. also some related 'operational' files. decwar.map has logging from a compuserve ki10 dated 19820519.
+    - utexas22 folder, interesting reading from the v22 catalog item discussed above
+- msc, miscellaneous shell scripts and related code
-    - scripts folder is build automations
+- simh, simh scripts

-step2 is just one way to go backwards. take what we have in step1, strip it down to bare metal, !always still working!, then stepbystep reintroduce things so we end up with something like v2.2 with eighteen ships. at least on the surface layers, the primordial utexas tape?
+- utexas23-reconstruction, a reconstruction attempt, at least on the surface layers, of the primordial utexas tape received by compuserve
-  - hlp folder. help.com comment file. note decwar.imp important file!
+    - hlp folder, help.com comment file. note decwar.imp important file!
-  - msc folder. msc.com comment file.
+    - msc folder, msc.com comment file.
-  - tec folder for teco files to autogen fortran include files
+    - tec folder, for teco files to autogen fortran include files

+# project utexas in action

+the script msc/create-archive-project-utexas was used to create project-utexas-archive-20250506.tar.gz
+- download the archive by hitting this [archive link](https://drive.google.com/file/d/1aLbaDcyIBG6pUwKbhw9UbuXFTfXkR1Cd/view?usp=sharing)
+- dearchive the contents and have it placed in the root of project utexas
+    - dec10blinken simh exe that will drive console panel if you have one
+    - dec10 simh exe that is plain vanilla and does not drive console panel
+    - dec10test simh exe that is just for testing console front panel
+    - back10 exe that handles writing and listing tapes
+    - tapes folder with tape images
+    - bts folder with kl-10 boot loader exe needed by the simh scripts

+create/recreate boot disk. this is no big deal, can do it repeatedly and often, can treat the disk as expendable. the script is simh/create-boot-disk-from-tape.ini and is a good resource for learning about tops-10. run it with the following command and the disk will appear as folder dsk.

+    ./dec10blinken simh/create-boot-disk-from-tape.ini

+at tops-10 monitor prompt run kjob to make sure you're logged out, then ctrl-e to get simh prompt, and quit to leave simh.

+create/recreate the file tapes/utexas23-reconstruction.tap

+    msc/create-tape-utexas23-reconstruction

+now boot from disk using the script simh/boot-from-disk.ini with its line 'do utexas.do' uncommented to install/reinstall utexas.

+    ./dec10blinken simh/boot-from-disk.ini

+this will leave you logged in as 1,2 and you can just leave that as is and open other terminals. telnet in from them and run decwar.

+    $ telnet localhost 2030
+    Trying ::1...
+    Connected to localhost.
+    Escape character is '^]'.
+    Connected to the KL-10 simulator TTY device, line 0 KL703 11:01:21 TTY4 system 1025
+    Connected to Node KL10(1) Line # 4
+    Please LOGIN
+    .login demo
+    Job 3  KL703  TTY4
+    11:01   19-Mar-86   Wednesday
+    .r gam:decwar
+    DECWAR, Edit    16
+    [DECWAR Version 2.3, 20-Nov-81]
+    Are you:
+    1 Beginner
+    2 Intermediate
+    3 Expert

+# primordial utexas tape reconstruction

-seven 'non include' code files. the high.for and low.for are stubs, and somewhat likewise for msg.mac and setmsg.mac.
+there were seven key 'non include' code files. the high.for and low.for are stubs, and somewhat likewise for msg.mac and setmsg.mac.

     DECWAR.FOR  FORTRAN source.
     WARMAC.MAC  MACRO source.